jimniels/blog/posts/2016-10-01-reading-notes-october.md

 # Reading Notes, October 2016

-## “[Typography Is Impossible](https://medium.engineering/typography-is-impossible-5872b0c7f891)” by Marcin Wichary via Medium
+## Article: “[Typography Is Impossible](https://medium.engineering/typography-is-impossible-5872b0c7f891)” by Marcin Wichary via Medium

 This was an interesting post on digital typography and, although a lot of it presented quirks and peculiarities I am already familiar with, I wanted to document a few notes I found novel.